2024 NABTEB Civic Education Obj & Essay Answers

 (vi) State Security: Citizens are prohibited from joining secret societies or groups that threaten the country’s security.
 This limitation on the freedom of association is necessary to protect national security and ensure the stability and safety of the nation.

-See also 2024 Free NABTEB Expo Questions And Answers
+See also 2024 NABTEB GCE Financial Accounting Answers

 (2a)